 We discussed our upcoming projects over a beer and agreed on a reciprocal collaboration.
 He pitched his band’s next project as substantially more rock than their first album.
 Ian was on board as a master engineer.

 Subtitled “a remainer’s lament for the European ideal”, Premonition and Ruin is an exceptional album, filled with original songs, beautifully written and arranged.
 Furthermore, I was excited about working with the accordion.
 It doesn’t happen often, and I love the instrument.

 For the first time, I’ve used my version of Michael Brauer’s multi-bus compression.
-Dan enjoyed my creative approach to mixing to the point of giving me credits as a co-producer.
+Dan enjoyed my creative approach to mixing to the point of giving me co-producer credits.

 I added the project to my Trello boards and added Dan as a contributor.
 We both followed the plan in real time interacting through comments, links and suggestions.
 We met at least once a week, and the workflow went on in the smoothest possible way.
 Ian started his involvement with that same first song, using a mix I exported to Dropbox.
-I used his advice to sort a few EQ problems from the first mix iteration.
+I used his advice to sort a few EQ problems out.

 Simone mixed my band’s latest two albums.
 I worked closely with him during this process, using his Trello-based methodology to help sequence the work.
 Each song appeared as a series of tasks to be completed, checked and commented on.
 As a result, we were able to manage our time smoothly and efficiently.
 Creative ideas flowed back and forth.
 I’m looking forward to involving him in the next recordings!
 Dan Ecclestone, Ember Rev

 - Chris Peckham: accordion